Partial Information Sharing over Social Learning Networks: Proof of Theorem

 Define the vectors:

 where the $\mathrm{col}$ operator concatenates a sequence of variables into a column vector.
 We can then rewrite \eqref{eq:rec1} in vector form for all $\theta\in\Theta\setminus\{ \thetashare\}$:

 First, note that the recursion in \eqref{eq:recvec1} takes the form of the sequence of random vectors seen in auxiliary Lemma~\ref{lem:aux1} (see Appendix~\ref{ap:aux}).
-Since the random vector $\bm{x}_i$ is i.i.d. across time and has finite expectation\footnote{The i.i.d. property across time is inherited from variables $\bm{\xi}_{k,i}$ for all $k=1,2,\dots,N$.
+Since the random vectors $\bm{x}_i$ are i.i.d. across time and have finite expectation\footnote{The i.i.d. property across time is inherited from variables $\bm{\xi}_{k,i}$ for all $k=1,2,\dots,K$.
 Note that for each element of $\bm{x}_i$, $\E(\bm{x}_{k, i})$ can easily be rewritten as a function of two KL divergences:

-The first term in the RHS is finite from Assumption~\ref{as:integ}.
-Whereas the second term in the RHS is finite from Assumption~\ref{as:integ} and the inequality in \eqref{eq:klineq}.
-Since $a_{\ell k}$ are bounded by 1, we conclude that $\E(\bm{x}_{k,i})$ is finite for any $k$.}, Property~\ref{prop:int} (also found in Appendix~\ref{ap:aux}) can be applied and shows that $\bm{x}_i$ satisfies the three conditions \eqref{eq:aslim1}--\eqref{eq:aslim3} required by Lemma~\ref{lem:aux1}.
+The first term on the RHS is finite from Assumption~\ref{as:integ}, whereas the second term is finite from Assumption~\ref{as:integ} and the inequality in \eqref{eq:klineq}.}, Property~\ref{prop:int} (also found in Appendix~\ref{ap:aux}) can be applied and shows that $\bm{x}_i$ satisfies the conditions \eqref{eq:aslim1} and \eqref{eq:aslim2} required by Lemma~\ref{lem:aux1}.
 Particularly, in view of Property~\ref{prop:int}, the vector $\bar{x}$ takes the form of the expectation vector $\E(\bm{x}_i)$.
 Since $A$ is left-stochastic, all conditions in Lemma~\ref{lem:aux1} are satisfied and we can therefore apply its result as follows.
 For each $\theta\neq \thetashare$, we have that